karanpratapsingh/system-design/README.md

 Distributed Monolith is a system that resembles the microservices architecture but is tightly coupled within itself like a monolithic application.
 Adopting microservices architecture comes with a lot of advantages.
 But while making one, there are good chances that we might end up with a distributed monolith.

-Our microservice is just a distributed monolith if any of these apply to it:
+Our microservices are just a distributed monolith if any of these apply to it:

 - Requires low latency communication.
 - Services don't scale easily.